The Economy: 10. Inequality

 However, the tax and benefit policies during this period, and in particular, the expansion of tax credits by the Labour government kept this rise in earnings inequalities from translating into a rise in disposable household income inequalities.

-But because new labor introduces countervailing policies, you don't actually see an increase in inequality.
+Right.
+So people are getting paid more and more at the top end, but because new labour introduces countervailing policies, you don't actually see an increase in inequality.

 Exactly.